Why is opening a cloud kitchen a good idea?

 3. Acquiring The Licenses For The Online Kitchens

 Licensing is an integral part of setting up a restaurant.
 Few licenses are essential to procure in the first month of operations for a hassle-free business.
-These are FSSAI license, GST Registration, Municipal health trade licenses, fire licenses, etc. It is advised to hire an agency for applying for all the permits because it is the most tedious and time taking task.
-Apart from this rest of the permits would cost you around Rs 10,000 (if FSSAI license is applied for one year)
+These are FSSAI licenses, GST Registration, Municipal health trade licenses, fire licenses, etc. It is advised to hire an agency to apply for all the permits because it is the most tedious and time-consuming task.
+Apart from this rest of the permits would cost you around Rs 10,000 (if the FSSAI license is applied for one year)

 Here is a complete list of all the permissions required for opening a food business in India and the steps to procuring them.

-4. Kitchen Equipment, Raw Material, And Packaging Needed For A Cloud Kitchen
+4. Kitchen Equipment, Raw Materials, And Packaging Needed For A Cloud Kitchen